TileDB-Inc/napari-tiledb-bioimg/README.md

 After [ingesting data using `tiledb-bioimg`](https://github.com/TileDB-Inc/TileDB-BioImaging#examples), then:

-- Local images can be loaded using Napari's `File -> Open Folder`, and selecting the TileDB array folder.
+- Local images may be loaded using Napari's `File -> Open Folder`, and selecting the TileDB array folder.
 Choose the `napari-tiledb-bioimg` plugin, if prompted.

 - Remote arrays (S3, TileDB Cloud) may be loaded using either the `napari` CLI command: